UVic-Data-Science-for-SE/course/README.md

 ### Exercises
 * Get set up with the CS department JupyterHub machine and make sure you can get the sample [tutorial](https://github.com/torkar/icse_tutorial) notebook to run in its entirety.
 * Get familiar with [RStudio notebooks](https://blog.rstudio.com/2016/10/05/r-notebooks/) as that is what we will use for Assignment 1.
+* Optionally, install my Docker image (which the lab machines are using) from DockerHub.
+  * With Docker installed, run `docker pull neilernst/dsse_bayes`.
+  * Then run `docker run -d -p 8787:8787 -e PASSWORD=foo -e ROOT=TRUE neilernst/dsse_bayes`
+  * Navigate to https://localhost:8787, and login with rstudio:foo to get an RStudio IDE.
+  * VS Code users may want to use the VS Code [Remote Containers](https://code.visualstudio.com/docs/remote/containers) extension in order to start a command line session for R - `Remote-Containers: Attach to Running Container`.
+Ask the TAs for technical help with Docker and the image.

 ----
 ## Techniques: Problems with SE Data [Oct 1, 5,6]